 When a journalist once asked me what makes me qualified to help people with their lives, I said that, for starters, I’ve built a pretty damn good life for myself, one that suits me perfectly.
 It hasn’t always been the case, though…

-I came to London at 22 by bus for 27 hours because I couldn’t afford a plane ticket and barely spoke English.
-I spent the first six years working in fashion retail, which I found uninspiring, to say the least.
+I came to London at 22 on a bus for 27 hours because I couldn’t afford a plane ticket.
+I spent the first two weeks squatting in an abandoned house.
+How I managed to get my first retail job remains a mystery, as I could barely speak any English.
+I stayed there (in retail) for six years, which I found uninspiring, to say the least.
 When I set up my coaching practice at 28, I was £5k in credit card debt.
 For the first 26 years of my life, I was useless with women.
 For most of my life, I was in okay shape at best.
-And some of the limiting beliefs I used to have were so ridiculous that you wouldn't believe them.
+And some of the limiting beliefs I used to have were so ridiculous that you wouldn’t believe them.

 Now, I do what I love with the people I love.
-I live in a penthouse overlooking the most prominent landmarks of my favourite city.
-I've travelled the world, staying in the best hotels and eating at the best restaurants everywhere I go.
-I couldn't have asked for a better dating life.
+I live in a penthouse overlooking the most prominent landmarks in town.
+I’ve travelled the world, staying in the best hotels and dining at the finest restaurants everywhere I go.
+I couldn’t have asked for a better dating life.
 I’m in the best shape ever.
 And I live fearlessly, seeing no limits.

 I absolutely believe in coaching.
-Over the years, I’ve seen the profound effects it has had on my clients (42 share their success stories here) and other coaches’ clients, as well as experiencing them myself.
+Over the years, I’ve witnessed its profound effects on my clients (46 share their success stories here), other coaches’ clients, and experienced them myself.

 Other things about me: